 Know before you go: Want to visit the places recommended in this article?
 With local regulations changing frequently, it’s a good idea to check the web site of any attraction or business to make sure it’s open before you go.

 Just a short drive from San Francisco you’ll find West Marin County, home to a booming, indulgent, and sometimes pricey foodie scene.
 But as any savvy traveler knows, there’s a way to enjoy a region’s delicious spoils without completely blowing the budget: saving on accommodation so you can splurge on activities.
+And if you’re looking for lodging near Point Reyes on a budget, we’ve got just the place.

 Save: Toby’s Coffee Bar is a perfect little spot for a quick coffee and pastry run.
 The walk-up café is right alongside Toby’s Feed Barn and serves organic teas, espresso, and pastries, which you can enjoy in the cute little garden around the back.
+Nearby you’ll also find Brickmaiden breads, with an eclectic selection of freshly baked pastries and baguettes and a line of foodies patiently waiting their turns out front.

 Save: On the other hand, you can go full-on gourmet just by stocking up on goodies from Tomales Bay Foods, a magical food haven located in a restored former hay barn right in the middle of town.
 Choose from the impressive and tempting collection of Cowgirl Creamery cheeses, prepared salads, soups and sandwiches, and locally made ice cream – pretty much everything you’ll need for a perfect picnic.